-Licence number 309719 Licence holder Genea Limited Licence title Use of excess ART embryos for the development of improved IVF culture media Progress of licensed activity to date The current version of Gems IVF medium suite, previously developed by Genea under this licence, is registered, CE marked and prepared for international distribution.
-Further research is in progress to continually improve the current Gems IVF medium suite and where possible, increase the available product range.
-To that end, additional human research embryos are likely to be used to assist with development of the new compound for overlaying culture media in the next reporting period and subsequent to that, to develop the next generation of media solutions contained within the Gems IVF medium suite.
+Licence number 309719 Licence holder Genea Limited Licence title Use of excess ART embryos for the development of improved IVF culture media Progress of licensed activity to date The research activities which are currently being conducted involve the development of a new and synthetic overlay compound, with the intention of replacing mineral oil, which is currently the industry standard.
+An alternative to mineral oil has never previously been sought and so this research will ultimately result in providing a more consistent product, potentially improving clinical outcomes of ART cycles.
+Human research embryos are to be used to assist with development of this new overlay compound in the next reporting period and subsequent to that, to develop the next generation of other media solutions contained within the Gems IVF medium suite.

-Licence number 309723 Licence holder Melbourne IVF Pty Ltd Licence title Use of excess ART embryos for blastocyst-stage biopsy training Progress of licensed activity to date Licence 309723 involves the use of excess ART embryos to train scientists in the technique of embryo biopsy at the blastocyst stage of development.
+Licence number 309723 Licence holder Melbourne IVF Pty Ltd Licence title Use of excess ART embryos for blastocyst-stage biopsy training Progress of licensed activity to date Licence Number 309723 involves the use of excess ART embryos to train scientists in the technique of embryo biopsy at the blastocyst stage of development.
 This technique involves removal of a small piece of tissue (trophectoderm) from the embryo and the processing of this tissue in a way that allows it to be subjected to genetic testing.
 In the last six months activities under this licence have resulted in one scientist demonstrating proficiency in this technique to a level required for clinical application.